linagora/twake-on-matrix/docs/adr/0004-cannot-get-current-location-and-current-context.md

 ```

 ## Consequences

-1. User click on Notification, it not go to correct screen and no action
+1. Can check current location for `roomid` exists.
-2. Block func click on Notification
+2. User click on notification (foreground, background, or terminated states), navigator to correct screen according to `roomid`